-Since September 2013, St Andrew's School has operated in association with Rushmoor School Limited, with the schools working closely together.
-This association between the schools recognises the strengths of both and the aim is for this close working relationship to provide benefit to each.
+Since September 2013, St Andrew's School has operated in association with Rushmoor School Limited, with the schools working closely together, with the aim that, in due course the two schools should merge to form a single school on a new site.
 Mr Ian Daniel is Principal of both Schools, and the schools now have common governors/trustees.
+Since the year end the schools have formally merged and details of these new arrangements are provided later in this report.